The Four Seasons (band): 1969–1975: The Genuine Imitation Life Gazette; Departure of Tommy DeVito; Declining record sales; Move to Motown

-In late 1973 and early 1974, the Four Seasons recorded eight songs for a second Motown album, which the company refused to release, and later in 1974, the label and the band parted ways.
-On behalf of the Four Seasons Partnership, Valli tried to purchase the entire collection of master recordings the group had made for Motown.
+In late 1973 and early 1974, the Four Seasons recorded eight songs for a second MoWest album.
+These sessions marked the return of Nick Massi to the studio for arrangement and vocal work, and were where Gaudio met his next songwriting partner and future wife, Judy Parker.
+The sessions produced the single "Hickory," a minor hit— it peaked at No. 90 on the Cash Box charts—despite no promotion from MoWest, which was winding down operations and dropped the band without releasing the unfinished album (it would eventually be released as Inside You, branded as a Valli solo album in 1975).
+On behalf of the Four Seasons Partnership, Valli tried to purchase the entire collection of master recordings the group had made for Motown and MoWest.
 After hearing the amount needed to buy them all, Valli arranged to purchase "My Eyes Adored You" for $4,000.
 He took the tape to Larry Uttal, the owner and founder of Private Stock Records, who wanted to release it as a Frankie Valli solo single.
 Although the band remained unsigned in the later part of 1974, Valli had a new label—and a new solo career.

-Resurgence

-While new hits for the Four Seasons had dried up in the first half of the 1970s, the band never lost its popularity as a performing act.
-Longtime member Joe Long stayed in the group until 1975.
-The new lineup boasted two new lead singers in Don Ciccone (formerly of the Critters) and Gerry Polci, who eased the singing load on an ailing Frankie Valli (who was gradually losing his hearing due to otosclerosis, though eventually surgery restored most of it).
-As "My Eyes Adored You" climbed the Hot 100 singles chart in early 1975, Valli and Gaudio managed to get the Four Seasons signed with Warner Bros.
-Records as the disco era dawned.
-At the same time, Uttal was persuaded to release The Four Seasons Story, a two-record compilation of the band's biggest hit singles from 1962 to 1970.
-It quickly became a gold record, selling over one million copies before the RIAA started awarding platinum records for million-selling albums.
+Following Demetri Callas' departure in 1974, Polci recommended the Happenings' guitarist John Paiva (who had also worked as a session musician) as replacement.
+Don Ciccone, whose career with the Critters had come to an abrupt end due to his entry into the armed forces, also joined in 1974, and for a brief time, the Seasons were a sextet, before Joe Long chose to leave in 1975.